 Ongoing research and education is needed to support these critical members of the ecosystem.
 The Ontario Agricultural College is building for the future and relocating the Honey Bee Research Centre to expand its capacity for research and outreach.
 Currently a campaign is underway to raise $10M to support this critical initiative.

-U of G is a leader in beneficial insect health and sustainable pest management, as evidenced by three named research chairs: The Pinchin Family Chair in Honey Bee Health, the Rebanks Family Chair in Pollinator Conservation and the Bayer CropScience Chair in Sustainable Pest Management.
+U of G is a leader in beneficial insect health and sustainable pest management through The Pinchin Family Chair in Honey Bee Health.
 We are also home to the oldest insect collection in Canada, which continues to play an international role in studies of changing insect populations, and the identification and management of invasive species.

 For the future of honey bee health and the health of our society, we are creating a new, iconic facility focused on bee health education, research, advocacy and outreach.
 It will be a destination; a place of excellence in design, function and research.
 Together we can create a true movement to support bee health through a reimagined centre.